Geometry Over Non-Closed Fields (2024)

 Meeting Goals:

-The Simons Symposium on Geometry of Non-Closed Fields will focus on recent advances in arithmetic and algebraic geometry, with a view toward encouraging communication across various research specialties.
-Specific topics will include:
+The Simons Symposium on Geometry of Non-Closed Fields focused on recent advances in arithmetic and algebraic geometry, with a view toward encouraging communication across various research specialties.
+Specific topics included:

 - Rational points and underlying geometric structures